dotnet/docs/docs/visual-basic/programming-guide/program-structure/coding-conventions.md

 ## Naming Conventions

-- For information about naming guidelines, see [Naming Guidelines](../../../standard/design-guidelines/naming-guidelines.md) topic.
+- For information about naming guidelines, see [Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries](https://aka.ms/dotnet/framework-design-guidelines).

 - Do not use "My" or "my" as part of a variable name.
 This practice creates confusion with the `My` objects.